 When promoting your upcoming employee survey, increase response rates when you share the particulars of the project.
 If you are still sharing physical space, use our free poster campaign or develop your own.
 Be sure to address the 5 Ws:

 What is the purpose of the survey

 When will the survey be conducted (and when is the deadline);

 Tell Employees How You'll Use Their Feedback

 While you would need a time machine to anticipate the results of your employee survey, read this article about how to communicate those results, so you can tell your employees what to expect.
 In this time of uncertainty, setting expectations can go along way in building security, trust and rapport.

 It's powerful to know what your employees think!
 You can identify problems like poor supervision, communication breakdown, and mounting plans to leave your company before expensive turnover affects your business.

-The best employee survey firms will provide you with an easy process; and we're no exception!
+The best employee survey vendors will provide you with an easy process; and we're no exception!
 When your provider can lead your organization through the process with minimal disruption, you’re free to focus on the business that you’re in.

 As VP of Best Companies Group, Leila has established Best Places to Work programs, given talks on employee engagement topics all over the U.S., and launched our employee survey brand, Best Employee Surveys.

 Before joining Best Companies Group, Leila had been a publisher at Mainebiz, a research analyst at several great firms, and an avid gardener.
 (She can still be found digging in the dirt most mornings before the office opens.)
 She received her training in social research from the University of Vermont.